paypal/paypalhttp_java/README.md

 ```

 ### Serializer
-(De)Serialization of request and response data is done by implementations of the [`Serializer`](./paypalhttp/src/main/java/com/paypal/http/serializer/Serializer.java) interface.
+(De)Serialization of request and response data is performed by implementing the [`Serializer`](./paypalhttp/src/main/java/com/paypal/http/serializer/Serializer.java) interface.
 PaypalHttp currently supports `json` encoding out of the box.

 ### SSL